joshhornby/joshhornby.github.io/_posts/2025-07-07-composable-first-reusable-forever.md

 The shift came when we flipped the question: "How do we make this reusable?" to "How do we make this composable?"
 The difference is subtle but fundamental.

 - One early push was a universal logging library, tightly coupled to our specific backend.
-Teams resisted half-wanted structured logs, the other half just needed error tracking.
+Teams resisted half-wanted structured logs, the other half just necessary error tracking.
 When we broke it up into composable middleware, one for output format, one for transport, one for log levels, teams picked what fit their context and contributed back improvements that didn't break everyone else

 - For onboarding flows, we abandoned the primary workflow and provided small, composable steps.
 Teams assembled their flows from these blocks, and when a better approach was found, it was trivial to slot in or swap out.